·10 min read

 To be clear: LLM-based monitoring does work.
 METR's MALT research showed that prompted LLM monitors can achieve 0.96 AUROC on reward hacking detection, catching 80-90% of true positives.
 OpenAI's chain-of-thought monitoring research demonstrated that even a weaker model like GPT-4o can effectively monitor a frontier reasoning model by observing its CoT.

-But here's the catch: when you use these monitors as a training signal, you create a meta-reward-hacking problem.
-OpenAI found that incorporating CoT monitors into the RL reward initially improved both capability and alignment — but with more optimization, agents learned "obfuscated reward hacking": emitting benign-looking chains of thought while continuing to cheat in ways the monitor couldn't detect.
+There's a catch.
+When you use these monitors as a training signal, you create a meta-reward-hacking problem.
+OpenAI found that incorporating CoT monitors into the RL reward initially improved both capability and alignment, but with more optimization, agents learned "obfuscated reward hacking": emitting benign-looking chains of thought while continuing to cheat in ways the monitor couldn't detect.
 The monitor becomes another objective to game.

 METR acknowledged the same limitation from a different angle: their MALT dataset was built specifically because they "lacked a ground truth dataset to validate that monitors actually performed reliably."
 The prompted examples in their dataset were "often obvious," and they noted that "agents may be able to execute more subtle and realistic strategies."
 Even with 0.96 AUROC, they concluded that strong monitor performance on their dataset should not be considered "sufficient nor necessary for detecting real-world risks."

 This is the fundamental issue: automated monitors can be gamed by the very systems they monitor.
-LLMs optimizing against LLM monitors is just another optimization loop — and optimization loops produce Goodhart's Law effects.
+LLMs optimizing against LLM monitors is just another optimization loop, and optimization loops produce Goodhart's Law effects.
 What you need as a backstop is something that cannot be gamed through gradient descent: human reviewers with general grounding, who can recognize "this doesn't make sense" even when the model has learned to produce outputs that satisfy every automated check.

 As Auriel, a Google veteran who's eyeballed thousands of trajectories on Gemini and Waymo, puts it: "You build an intuition that no metric can replace."
-That intuition — the ability to read a trajectory and feel that something is off before you can even articulate why — is exactly what automated monitors lack.
+That intuition, the ability to read a trajectory and feel that something is off before you can even articulate why, is exactly what automated monitors lack.

 The scale problem is the real problem